entando/entando-docs/vuepress/docs/next/tutorials/create/ms/update-data-model.md

 ## Tutorial
 The steps below assume you're working out of the root directory of the microservice, e.g. /microservices/conference-ms.

 1. Use JHipster to extract the current application description.
-The resulting JHIpster Domain Language (JDL) file contains your project's application configuration and entity definitions:
+The resulting JHipster Domain Language (JDL) file contains your project's application configuration and entity definitions:
 ```
 ent jhipster export-jdl export.jdl
 ```
 2. To strip unnecessary information, create a new JDL file comprising only the elements that describe entities.
-If you followed the [project generation tutorial](./generate-microservices-and-micro-frontends.md), that could be as simple as creating a file named `conference.jdl` that contains the following:
+If you followed the [bundle project generation tutorial](./generate-microservices-and-micro-frontends.md), that could be as simple as creating a file named `conference.jdl` that contains the following:
 ```
 entity Conference {
   name String